theimowski/SuaveMusicStore/index.md

 The tutorial is going to have plenty of references to the awesome [fsharpforfunandprofit.com](http://fsharpforfunandprofit.com) WebSite, which includes plenty of articles about F# written by Scott Wlaschin.

 For most of the following sections there will be a direct link to a specific tagged commit that contains implementation of the application up to the point.
-This allows you to follow along the process of creating the app, and get back on the track in case of any amibiguity.
+This allows you to follow along the process of creating the app, and get back on the track in case of any ambiguity.

 Visual Studio 2013 is used throughout the tutorial, but of course you can use IDE of your choice.